pmean/classes/clinical-research-methodology/modules/5510-99-readings.md

 This is a truly interesting article where the author addresses various limitations of using p-value in science.
 The concept of P-hacking is also introduced in the article.
 Edited by Purva Patel.

+Steve Simon.
+What is a p-value?
+Blog entry, no date.
+Available in [html format][siml].

+No description available.

+Steve Simon.
+The unthinking approach to borderline p-values.
+Blog entry, 2017-10-19.
+Available in [html format][simm].

+No description available.

+Steve Simon.
+Quiz about p-values.
+Blog entry, 2010-04-14.
+Available in [html format][simn].

+No description available.

+Steve Simon.
+One tailed p-values.
+Blog entry, 2004-04-12.
+Available in [html format][simo].

+No description available.

+Steve Simon.
+Is my confidence interval too wide?
+Blog entry, 2006-09-21.
+Available in [html format][simp].

+No description available.

+### Statistical models (optional readings for Module13)

+Steve Simon.
+The first three steps in a linear regression analysis with examples in IBM SPSS.
+Available in [pdf format][simf].

+No description available.

+Steve Simon.
+Interpreting coefficients in a linear regression model.
+Blog entry, 2002-06-24.
+Available in [html format][simg].

+Please note that there are some missing images on this page.
+That will be fixed soon.
+No description available.

+Steve Simon.
+The concepts behind the logistic regression model.
+Blog entry, 2002-07-23.
+Available in [html format][simh].

+Please note that there are some missing images on this page.
+That will be fixed soon.
+No description available.

+Steve Simon.
+Modeling a declining count variable.
+Blog entry, 2008-06-14.
+Available in [html format][simi].

+No description available.

+Steve Simon.
+Kaplan-Meier curves in R. Blog entry, 2014-10-31.
+Available in [html format][simj].

+No description available.

+Steve Simon.
+More Kaplan-Meier curves in R. Blog entry, 2014-10-31.
+Available in [html format][simk].

+No description available.

+James McCormack, Ben Vandermeer, G Michael Allan.
+How confidence intervals become confusion intervals.
+BMC Med Res Methodol 13, 134 (2013).
+Available in [html format][mcc1] or [pdf format][mcc2].

+No description available.

-### Writing a methods section (optional readings for Module13)
+### Writing a methods section (optional readings for Module14)

-Simon SD.
+Steve Simon.
 Writing the introduction section of a thesis or dissertation.
-P.Mean blog, March 29, 2019.
+P.Mean blog, 2019-03-29.
 Available in [html format][simd].

 No description available.

-Simon SD.
+Steve Simon.
 Writing the methods section of a research paper.
-Blog entry, April 25, 2019.
+Blog entry, 2019-04-25.
 Available in [html format][sime].

 No description available.